Ankitraghav000/Implementation-Journalfor-Git-Workflow-/README.md

 ```
 - Push changes to remote
 ```
+# Step 7: Push to remote
-echo "Do you want to push your changes to the remote repository? (y/n)" read -r push_to_remote if [ "$push_to_remote" = "y" ]; then
+echo "Do you want to push your changes to the remote repository? (y/n)" read -r push_to_remote

+if [ "$push_to_remote" = "y" ]; then
-    git push origin "$(git branch --show-current)" fi
+    git push origin "$(git branch --show-current)"

+    # Check if the last command was successful
+    if [ $? -eq 0 ]; then
+        echo "Automation completed!"
+    else
+        echo "Automation not completed: push failed."
+    fi
+else
+    echo "Push to remote repository was skipped." fi
 ```
 The git pull command updates the local repository with any new changes from the remote repository.